icetan/coffeete/README.md

 ## Installation

-Open your cozy terminal and write:

-    git clone git://github.com/icetan/coffeete.git
-    cd coffeete

 ### With NPM for Node.js

+_Note: Because of incompatibility with Ender.js the dependence on CoffeeScript will not be installed automatically._

-    npm install
+    npm install coffee-script coffeete

-### Or with Ender for the browser
+### Or with Ender.js for the browser

-    ender build .
+    ender build coffeete

 ## How